- Search The Registry

 This was part of the Compromise of 1850 between Southern slave-holding interests and Northern Free-Soilers.
-The law was one of the most controversial elements of the 1850 compromise and heightened Northern fears of a "slave power conspiracy".
+The law was one of the most controversial elements of the 1850 compromise and heightened Northern fears of a "slave power conspiracy."
 It required that all escaped slaves, upon capture, be returned to their masters and that officials and citizens of free states had to cooperate.
-Abolitionists nicknamed it the "Bloodhound Law", for the dogs that were used to track down runaway slaves.
+Abolitionists nicknamed it the "Bloodhound Law" for the dogs that tracked down runaway slaves.

-In Ohio, the chief objective was less a desire to expand Black rights than to ensure that outright kidnapping was not condoned.
+In Ohio, the chief objective was less a desire to expand black rights than to ensure that outright kidnapping was not condoned.
 (Ohio did not repeal its virulently discriminatory Black Code until 1849.)
-Southerners objected strenuously to personal liberty laws as a violation of sectional equity and reciprocal trust; but the 1850 act, seen in the North as punitive and tyrannical, only aroused greater sectional animosities.
+Southerners objected strenuously to personal liberty laws as a violation of sectional equity and reciprocal trust.
+Still, the 1850 act, seen in the North as punitive and tyrannical, only aroused greater sectional animosities.